There are life lessons that come to us when we least expect them.

 It’s Tuesday morning, my wife left early for a business engagement, and I am on daddy duties.

-It’s just after 7am and I am helping her with her bathroom routine.
+It’s just after 7am and I am helping my daughter with her bathroom routine.
 Unfortunately all of this is happening while she is crying uncontrollably.
 She misses mummy.

 I tell her, “You are with daddy now.
 We’re going to have fun.”